-Created in 1635 as the Royal Botanical Gardens and dedicated to botanics research, the Jardin des Plantes is located on the left bank of the Seine river.
+Created in 1635 as the Royal Botanical Gardens and dedicated to botanics research, the Jardin des Plantes is a large park located on the left bank of the Seine river.
 It houses Paris Natural History Museum.
 The museum main attractions are the Hall of Evolution, the gallery of comparative anatomy (pdf documentation) with dinosaurs, giant birds, insects, and the gallery of mineralogy with 600 000 minerals, giant crystals and royal precious stones.
 A great museum with kids.
+Paris for kids

 Paris Natural History Museum and its dinosaur collections fascinate both adults and kids.